 Office attendance has become a factor of uncertainty.
 According to recent surveys a majority of knowledge workers prefer working from home for most of the week.
 For example, six out of ten WORKTECH Academy members globally anticipate spending 2 days or less in the office (World of Work 2022 survey).
 A fifth of this survey (21 per cent) opts for three days a week.
 Only 18% plans on spending 4 or 5 days in the office.
 Under these circumstances, occupancy becomes less predictable and tends to vary more widely during the week.
 In such an environment, smart workplace technologies – and the data derived from them – provide much-needed support.

 A connected intelligence platform provides an in-depth understanding of how space is used by building occupants.
-Organizations can learn about occupancy levels, popular days or times of day, footfall and desire paths.
+Organizations can learn about occupancy levels, popular days or times of day, footfall, and desire paths.
 They can assess what density and desk-to-employee ratio work best in terms of space efficiency and user experience in a flexible environment.
 Furthermore, it also enables them to right-size – and often reduce – the office footprint.
 And to reconfigure their spaces based on what the data tells them about employee needs and behavior.
 Rather than based on guesswork.
-What organizations save on under-used space, they can invest in improving the remaining spaces.
+When organizations save on under-used space, they can invest in improving the remaining spaces.
 The goal?
 Fewer but better buildings, which also helps to achieve energy transition and sustainability objectives.

 2. Indoor air quality and health monitoring